yhtang/MESO/README.md

 # MESO
 The <sub><i>USER</i></sub>**MESO** package of LAMMPS is a fully GPU-accelerated package for Dissipative Particle Dynamics.
-Instead of being merely a translation of the conventional molecular dynamics, the package integrates several innovations that specifically targets CUDA devices: an atomics-free neighbor list construction algorithm and a locally transposed storage layout; a new seeding scheme for in-situ random number generators; fully overlapped computation/transfer; and specialized transcendental functions.
+Instead of being merely a translation of the conventional molecular dynamics, the package integrates several innovations that specifically targets CUDA devices

+  * atomics-free warp-synchronous neighbor list construction algorithm;
+  * 2-level particle reordering which aligns with the cell list lattice boundaries for generating strictly monotonic neighbor list
+  * locally transposed neighbor list;
+  * redesigned non-branching transcendental functions (sin, cos, pow, log, exp, etc.);
+  * overlapped pairwise force evaluation and halo exchange using CUDA streams for hiding communication and kernel launch latency;
+  * radix sort with GPU stream support;
+  * pairwise random number generation based on per-timestep binary particle signatures and the Tiny Encryption Algorithm;

 It can achieve tens of times speedup on a single CUDA GPU over 8-16 CPU cores.
 The work is featured by a NVIDIA Parallel Forall blog article [Accelerating Dissipative Particle Dynamics Simulation on Tesla GPUs](https://devblogs.nvidia.com/parallelforall/accelerating-dissipative-particle-dynamics-simulation-tesla-gpus/).

 # License
 The package can be freely used and redistributed under the GPL v3 license.
 However we would greatly appreciate if you could cite the following paper:<br/>